SerenaTetart/Anomaly_Detection/README.md

 Here we will study in particular XGBoost which is a Gradient Boosting Decision Tree.

-A Gradient Boosting Decision Trees (GBDT) is a decision tree ensemble learning algorithm similar to random forest, for classification and regression.
+A Gradient Boosting Decision Tree (GBDT) is a decision tree ensemble learning algorithm similar to random forest, for classification and regression.
 Ensemble learning algorithms combine multiple machine learning algorithms to obtain a better model.

 GBDTs iteratively train an ensemble of shallow decision trees, with each iteration using the error residuals of the previous model to fit the next model.